-A large portion of our clients have chosen to build their websites responsively over the last year, with a high percentage of our older website builds also converting to keep up with the times and avoid Google’s penalties.
+A large portion of our clients have chosen to build their websites responsively over the last year, with a high percentage of older website builds also converting to keep up with the times and avoid Google’s penalties.
 While the majority of businesses have converted to being mobile-friendly, it’s important you understand exactly how you’re getting a return.

-Chances are you’ve never heard of the Treadmill Doctor.
+- Chances are you’ve never heard of the Treadmill Doctor.
 At least, I hadn’t.
 However, they’re a phenomenal example of tracking mobile goal increases and capitalizing on conversions after optimizing their website for mobile.
 The short story goes a little like this: Treadmill Doctor spent 6 months and $137,000 converting to a mobile-friendly design in 2014.
 The final tally?
 A 102.71% increase in mobile revenue at the end of one year.
 That’s the sweet spot, my friends!

-Next up: a company called Think Tank Photo that enjoyed a (more than) 188% revenue increase from Black Friday through Cyber Monday after making their website mobile friendly.
+- Next up: a company called Think Tank Photo that enjoyed a (more than) 188% revenue increase from Black Friday through Cyber Monday after making their website mobile friendly.
 In addition, their conversions via mobile increased over 96% and their page views increased 224% after the responsive implementation.

-Last, and certainly not least, www.smartflourfoods.com, a gluten free pizza and bread retailer, enjoyed a 500% increase in inbound inquiries about their products.
+- Last, and certainly not least, www.smartflourfoods.com, a gluten free pizza and bread retailer, enjoyed a 500% increase in inbound inquiries about their products.
 The ROI here, increased website traffic and greater product awareness in their local area.
 No additional information was provided in thiscase on the percentage revenue increase the heightened inquiries produced, which is a gentle reminder to remember to set specific goals, and track everything.

 After converting to a responsive site design, you should be: